appbaseio/Docs/src/v3.0/search/use-cases.md

 ### Combining queries/filters

+Case 1) _"Give me all the products which.."_

+ - has brand "Apple" OR "Samsung".

-1. _"Give me all the products which.."_
+Case 2)  _"Give me all the products which.."_

- - has brand "Apple" or "Samsung".
+ - has brand "Apple" AND "Samsung".

 Let's take a very complex case,

-2. _"Give me all the products which.."_
+Case 3) _"Give me all the products which.."_

  - are mobile phones
  _and_